 “The spyware was used to attack a small number of Apple users worldwide with dangerous malware and spyware,” the company informed.

 Apple said it is notifying the small number of users that it discovered may have been targeted by ‘FORCEDENTRY’.

 Apple follows WhatsApp and its parent company Meta (formerly Facebook) in suing Pegasus spyware maker NSO Group.

 The Apple lawsuit also seeks redress for NSO Group’s flagrant violations of the US federal and state law, arising out of its efforts to target and attack Apple and its users.

-To further strengthen efforts against cyber attacks, Apple said it will be contributing $10 million, as well as any damages from the lawsuit, to organisations pursuing cyber-surveillance research and advocacy.
+To further strengthen efforts against cyber attacks, Apple said it will be contributing $10 million and any damages from the lawsuit to organisations pursuing cyber-surveillance research and advocacy.